Arrhenius Rate Constant Calculator

 where:

-In mathematical notation, the same relationship can be written using exponentials and fractions as:
+In mathematical notation, the same relationship can be written as:

 Physical Meaning of Activation Energy

-The activation energy Ea is the minimum energy that reacting molecules must possess in order to form products.
-It is often visualized as the height of an energy barrier between reactants and products on a potential energy diagram.
+The activation energy Ea is the minimum energy barrier that reacting molecules must effectively cross in order to form products.
+It is often pictured as the height of a hill between reactants and products on a potential-energy diagram.
+The barrier does not tell you everything about the mechanism, but it gives a very useful first summary of how temperature-sensitive the reaction is.

 Frequency Factor and Molecular Collisions

-- Dependence on molecular complexity: Simple gas-phase reactions often have large A values, while very complex reactions can have smaller values because only a narrow range of orientations is reactive.
+• Dependence on molecular complexity: Simple gas-phase reactions often have large A values, while more selective or sterically constrained reactions may have smaller ones.

 Arrhenius Equation Formula and Units Used in the Calculator